zapier/visual-builder/docs/_cli_docs/docs.md

 The Zapier platform and its tools are under active development.
 While you don't need to install every release, we release new versions because they are better than the last.
 We do our best to adhere to [Semantic Versioning](https://semver.org/) wherein we won't break your code unless there's a `major` release.
 Otherwise, we're just fixing bugs (`patch`) and adding features (`minor`).

-Barring unforeseen circumstances, all released platform versions will continue to work for the forseeable future.
-While you never *have* to upgrade your app's `zapier-platform-core` dependency, we recommend keeping an eye on the [changelog](https://github.com/zapier/zapier-platform/blob/master/CHANGELOG.md) to see what new features and bux fixes are available.
+Barring unforeseen circumstances, all released platform versions will continue to work for the foreseeable future.
+While you never *have* to upgrade your app's `zapier-platform-core` dependency, we recommend keeping an eye on the [changelog](https://github.com/zapier/zapier-platform/blob/master/CHANGELOG.md) to see what new features and bug fixes are available.

 <!-- TODO: if we decouple releases, change this -->
-The most recently released version of `cli` and `core` is **10.1.1**.
+The most recently released version of `cli` and `core` is **10.1.2**.
 You can see the versions you're working with by running `zapier -v`.

 To update `cli`, run `npm install -g zapier-platform-cli`.